Internet Radio Pigdog

 As luck would have it, the session masters were saved, and locked away in a desk drawer, sleeping and waiting, for when the stars were right.
 Rize r0r Rize!

 It would be a lovely thing to say that it was all done solo, but that would be untrue.
 Various contributions from individuals really helped make everything possible and definitely deserve thanks.
-So thanks (in no particular order, so fuck off you egotistical fucks) to Abby, Liquorpig, Tjames, Baron Earl, Johnny Royale, Bill Plein, Splicer and especially you for listening.
+So thanks (in no particular order, so fuck off you egotistical fucks) to Abby, Liquorpig, Tjames, Baron Earl, Johnny Royale, Master Squid, Splicer and especially you for listening.
 Continue to ride sp0ck's cock through the interdimensions and weird universes!